Overview:

 Red howler monkeys consuming mineral-rich clay in Yasuni, Ecuador

-Animal responses to anthropogenic change
+Animal responses to changing resource availability

 Click to learn more